Golf ball: Behavior

 Today, golf balls are manufactured using a variety of different materials, offering a range of playing characteristics to suit the player's abilities and desired flight and landing behaviours.

 A key consideration is "compression", typically determined by the hardness of the ball's core layers.
 A harder "high-compression" ball will fly further because of the more efficient transfer of energy into the ball, but will also transmit more of a shock through the club to the player's hands (a "hard feel").
 A softer "low-compression" ball will do just the opposite.
 Golfers typically prefer a softer feel, especially in the "short game", as the softer ball typically also has greater backspin with lofted irons.
 However, a softer ball reduces drive distance, as it wastes more energy in compression.
-This makes it more difficult for players to get a birdie or eagle, as it can take more strokes to get on the green.

-Another consideration is "spin", affected by compression and by the cover material - a "high-spin" ball allows more of the ball's surface to contact the clubface at impact, allowing the grooves of the clubface to "grip" the ball and induce more backspin at launch.
+Another consideration is "spin", affected by compression and by the cover material – a "high-spin" ball allows more of the ball's surface to contact the clubface at impact, allowing the grooves of the clubface to "grip" the ball and induce more backspin at launch.
 Backspin creates lift that can increase carry distance, and also provides "bite" which allows a ball to arrest its forward motion at the initial point of impact, bouncing straight up or even backwards, allowing for precision placement of the ball on the green with an approach shot.
 However, high-spin cover materials, typically being softer, are less durable which shortens the useful life of the ball, and backspin is not desirable on most long-distance shots, such as with the driver, as it causes the shot to "balloon" and then to bite on the fairway, when additional rolling distance is usually desired.

 Lastly, the pattern of dimples plays a role.
 By regulation, the arrangement of the dimples on the ball must be as symmetrical as possible.
-However, the dimples don't all have to be the same size, nor be in a uniform distribution.
+However, the dimples do not all have to be the same size, nor be in a uniform distribution.
 This allows designers to arrange the dimple patterns in such a way that the resistance to spinning is lower along certain axes of rotation and higher along others.
 This causes the ball to "settle" into one of these low-resistance axes that (golfers hope) is close to parallel with the ground and perpendicular to the direction of travel, thereby eliminating "sidespin" induced by a slight mishit, which will cause the ball to curve off its intended flight path.
 A badly mishit ball will still curve, as the ball will settle into a spin axis that is not parallel with the ground which, much like an aircraft's wings, will cause the shot to bank either to the left or to the right.